Video Game / Larry And The Gnomes

 - Grimy Water: Justified, as the water is glowing green and possibly poisonous.

 - Ground Pound: Both the Boar Rider's mount and the Gnome King can cause earthquakes with their sheer weight.
 The first's quake has a large area and must be jumped over.
 The second's is confined to a small area, but deals massive damage, and also causes rocks to collapse all around the arena.
+Larry himself can also perform one via the sprint-jump-attack combo.

 - Javelin Thrower: The Boar Rider.
 You have to pick up said javelins and use them to stun him.